 Swyambhunath is, perhaps the best place to observe the religious harmony of Buddhist and Hindu in Nepal.
 The Swyambhunath Stupa is one of the holiest Buddhist sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
 The four sides of the Stupa are painted with the eyes of Lord Buddha and the temple is also known as the watchful eyes of Buddha.

-As the legend says, Swoyambhu means “the self-existent” and this is where this place becomes highly significant from spiritual point of view.
-The 365 ancient steps supposed to be self created, lead up the steep forested hillside.
+As the legend says, Swoyambhu means “the self-existent” and this is where this place becomes highly significant from a spiritual point of view.
+The 365 ancient steps supposed to be self-created, lead up the steep forested hillside.
 Having hundreds of votive shrines and other historical monuments in and around the Stupa, it was built in 250 B.C.
 This white dome is regarded as a spotless and pure jewel of Nirvana.
 The temple is colloquially known as the ‘monkey temple’ because of the large tribe of roving monkeys who guard the temple.

 The surroundings of Swoyambhu Narayan Stupa consist of chaityas, temples, painted images of deities and numerous other religious objects.
 Notable among these is the Harati Devi Temple, dedicated to the Hindu goddess of smallpox and other epidemics, as well as protectors of children.
 Northwest of the main Stupa, Shantipur is a small, plain, box-shaped temple said to contain a great treasure – a living holy man who has been meditating in there for 1500 years.